 For those wishing to walk atop the walls, that’s best done on the opposite side of the city, which you can read more about below.
 This area is also the start of a scenic walking trail just outside the walls, taking you all the way to Keçi Burcu.

 Once you’re ready to go inside, walk toward the towering minaret of the Prophet Süleyman-Nasiriye Mosque.

 Just next to it, you’ll notice an arch which leads to the inner portion of the Citadel.
 It was built by the Artukids, Turcoman vassals of the Seljuk Empire, in the early 12th century.

-The Artukids also built an elaborate palace within the Citadel as well as a school which became known as an important scientific center in its day.
+The Artukids also built an elaborate palace within the Citadel as well as a school which would become an important scientific center in its day.

 Prophet Süleyman-Nasiriye Mosque